Fire and rescue services

 Take care when using public transport.

-Due to safety and security concerns, Australian government officials and their families are advised to use public transport services in Israel and the West Bank that include security screening of passengers and luggage.
+Due to safety and security concerns, Australian government officials and their families are advised to use public transport services in Israel that include security screening of passengers and luggage.
 This doesn't apply to taxis.

 Don't travel by sea to the coast of Gaza (see 'Safety').